 You don’t need to work on it all day to have a profitable website.
 Maybe you commit to setting aside an hour per day.
 Maybe even only 20 minutes a day (small daily habits add up).

 Implementing a plan or timeline can help get your project done.
 We know building a website or blog can be a time drain unless you put a few processes in place to keep yourself productive and working efficiently.

 Here’s what to do if you’re not feeling motivated:

 - Break bigger projects up into smaller goals.
 Example: If you have a lot of content to write, pick one page to focus on per day (like your About page one day, Start Here page the next day).
 This takes away the overwhelm and allows you to focus and complete a daily goal.
 Again, you can break this up even more.
 Commit to writing one paragraph or even one sentence on the page each day until you are happy with it.
 Resist the urge to edit as you write and save that for the end.
 (Editing prematurely can contribute to writer’s block.)

 - Feel your accomplishments.
 Hey, that About page you just wrote?
 Tick that box off your list, and feel good about it.
 You’ll find yourself chasing that feeling again and again and watching as your to-do list progressively shrinks.

 - Seek out others to hold you accountable.
 Sometimes we just cannot motivate ourselves, but when others are holding us accountable, we feel a different sense of commitment that pushes us forward.
-Find a few people online and create your own mastermind or accountability group.
+Find a few people online and create your own accountability group.
+(You could also join our MasterMind Business Group.)
 Or, simply ask a friend or spouse to check in with you each day on progress you’ve made.